klaytn/3d-nft-gallery/README.md

 ### 1) Introduction
 NFT Gallery is a BApp that works with Kaikas and Klip wallet.
 This project refers to the source code of the Kaikas tutorial (https://github.com/klaytn/kaikas-tutorial).
 Once you log in with your Kaikas wallet or Klip wallet, you can place your NFT on the wall.
+This project uses NodeJS v16.14.2.

 ### 2) Getting started
 1. Open terminal